F**k Discipline

 What comes to mind when you think of the word discipline?
 Does it make you think of strength or willpower?
 Determination?
 Self-control?
 What about punishment or self-flagellation?

-We have words in order to allow the sharing of concepts with others, but often we will use a word to describe a concept in our minds that has a very different meaning to someone else.
+We have words in order to allow the sharing of concepts with others, but often, a will word we use to describe a concept in our minds can have a very different meaning to someone else.

-And so when individuals in the personal development field promote discipline, they may not realize that they are promoting something that has its roots in negative reinforcement.
+When individuals in the personal development field promote discipline, they may not realize that they are promoting something that stems from the concept of negative reinforcement.

 Or maybe they do.

 Personally, I've always had a pretty difficult relationship with this concept.
-I am not big on the idea of discipline, and I have shifted more and more from that concept, the more inner work I've been doing, and the more I’ve worked with others who are seeking transformation.
+I am not big on the idea of discipline.

 And that's not to say that there aren't things that I did that there are not things that I dedicate myself to, I absolutely do.